kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 * The recommendation is based on partner needs, expert feedback, literature evidence and laboratory testing.
 * The literature review helped justify why LDPE was removed from the first experimental shortlist rather than simply choosing materials based on availability.
 * The maize-bag experiment showed that internal humidity and CO2 can rise quickly after sealing, so material choice should be evaluated together with ventilation and drying behaviour.
-* The plastic-lab work included both ATR spectroscopy and microscope observation, giving a stronger first screen than visual inspection alone.
+* The plastic-lab work included both ATR-FTIR spectroscopy and microscope observation, giving a stronger first screen than visual inspection alone.
+* The ATR-FTIR analysis checked the relevant diagnostic regions for oxidation, hydrolysis and PVC-specific degradation, rather than relying only on visual appearance.
 * The report and repository structure give future teams a clear starting point.

 ## Limitations

 * The sodium hypochlorite experiment was short-term and does not prove long-term durability.
+* The ATR-FTIR spectra were low-signal because thin film samples did not always make good contact with the ATR crystal.
-* Some ATR spectra had to be retaken because weak sample contact or small air gaps at the ATR interface could distort the signal.
+* Some ATR-FTIR spectra had to be retaken because weak sample contact or small air gaps at the ATR interface could distort the signal.
+* The ATR-FTIR data are useful for detecting obvious degradation markers, but should not be used for confident quantitative peak-height claims.
 * The profilometer was unavailable, so surface roughness and pitting could not be quantified.
 * The microscope images were mainly qualitative and did not show clear surface differences.
 * The CO2 sensor saturated at 9999 ppm, so the true maximum CO2 concentration inside the maize bags could not be measured.
 * No direct aflatoxin-retention experiment was performed.
 * The literature reviewed was mainly from nuts, dried fruits and peanuts rather than maize, so it should be treated as screening evidence rather than direct proof for SOLARSAFE.
-* Nylon results were inconclusive.
+* Nylon results were less conclusive because of the weaker ATR-FTIR signal and its moisture absorption concern.
 * Aflasafe was identified as an interesting future direction, but it was outside the scope of the material-focused project.

 ## Next steps